 Cover-More’s travel insurance policies include cover for cancellation and loss of deposits, medical treatment costs, costs for returning home in the event of certain emergencies, loss of luggage and personal liability.

 I’ve now implemented a personal rule that I will get travel insurance whenever I travel, regardless of the trip length or distance.
-Here are just a few good reasons why you should too.
+Here are just a few good reasons why you should take out travel insurance for short trips too.

 Why should you take out travel insurance for Domestic Travel?